ProjectEvergreen/greenwood/www/pages/docs/front-matter.md

 ## Front Matter

 "Front matter" is a [YAML](https://yaml.org/) block at the top of any markdown file.
-It gives you the ability to define variables that are accessible from the markdown file.
+It gives you the ability to define variables that are made available to Greenwood's build process.
 You can also use it to `import` additional files.

 #### Example:
 ```render md